Talents Assistant Blog

-The future is uncertain so natural sciences do not try to theorise about it but economics tries to make an accurate prediction in human behaviour so that we at least have an idea of what’s to come.
-It’s not just about forecasting however economics also deals with present issues which other fields of studies simply can not cover.
+The future is uncertain so natural sciences do not try to theorize about it but economics tries to make an accurate prediction in human behavior so that we at least have an idea of what’s to come.
+It’s not just about forecasting however economics also deals with present issues that other fields of studies simply can not cover.
 We will cover some of those issues in detail.

 Economics also tracks and predicts the rise of prices or inflation.
 This allows people to make decisions to prepare for an increase in living costs such as finding better jobs or asking for pay raises.
 Another thing economists predict is the use of scarce resources.
 We will discuss this concept in detail now.

 We’ve already heard that economics also deals with present-day issues but you must be wondering what are these issues?
 A primary concern of economists is scarcity.
 Professors Paul A. Samuelson and William D. Nordhaus define economics in their book, “Economics” as follows:

 “Economics is the study of how societies use scarce resources to produce valuable commodities and distribute them among different people.”